Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 Pinter interests me mostly because of his screenplays.
 Wiki: Harold Pinter lists them.

-In 2007, I was checking out Proust and rediscovering and enjoying re-listening to my cassettes of the 1995 BBC Radio 3 version of The Proust Screenplay, which was never made into film.
+In 2007, I was checking out Proust and rediscovering and enjoying re-listening to my cassettes of the 1995 BBC Radio 3 version of The Proust Screenplay, which was never made into a film.
 Coming across Vermeer’s View of Delft recently has brought me back to my tapes and reawakened my fascination with how Pinter tackled Proust.

 In 1972 Joseph Losey asked Pinter to do a screenplay.
 Pinter had written the screenplay for Losey’s, The Servant (1963), Accident (1967 and The Go-Between (1970 ).
-Writer, director, translator and BBC person, Proustian, Barbara Bray was involved in the Proust project.
+Writer, director, translator and BBC person, and Proustian, Barbara Bray was involved in the Proust project.

 They say The Go-Between was his best, but my favourite Pinter adaptation, till learning of his Proust, was his adaptation of John Fowles’ The French Lieutenant’s Woman (1981), directed by the late Karel Reisz.
 Wiki: French Lieutenant’s Woman (film) explains the history of the script development.
 Not many people who loved the book thought the dual story idea effective.
 But Jeremy Irons and Meryl Streep as the actors does sort of take the role of the author’s interjections by forcing us to leave the story in a similar way.